hritvik24/CS-207-Project/README.md

 - 1     X     [HC-05 BLUETOOTH MODULE](https://www.amazon.ca/DSD-TECH-HC-05-Pass-Through-Communication/dp/B01G9KSAF6/ref=sr_1_1_sspa?dchild=1&keywords=HC-05+BLUETOOTH+MODULE&qid=1618462037&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEzRlhWTE40R0pNNEw0JmVuY3J5cHRlZElkPUEwNjc1NzQ0MVQxMEVRNktIUEpTMyZlbmNyeXB0ZWRBZElkPUEwNzYyNjIyM0dTMzhHUFo4VFBJMSZ3aWRnZXROYW1lPXNwX2F0ZiZhY3Rpb249Y2xpY2tSZWRpcmVjdCZkb05vdExvZ0NsaWNrPXRydWU=)

- All the other components and its mechanism will be the same except for the Ultrasonic sensor and servo will be of no use.
+ All the other components and its mechanism will be the same except for the Ultrasonic sensor and servo will now be of no use.

  ## DESIGN AND MECHANISM